Brandon Beach: Treasurer of the United States (2025–present)

 On May 28, 2025, Beach was appointed as the 46th treasurer of the United States by President Donald Trump.
 He became the first male treasurer since William Alexander Julian, who died in office in 1949, 76 years prior.

+On March 26, 2026, the Treasury Department announced that the signature of President Donald Trump would begin appearing on U.S. dollars later in 2026, appearing where Beach's signature currently appears.
+In a statement, Beach said "Printing [Trump's] signature on the American currency is not only appropriate, but also well deserved.”